-The 2017 Act revises the rules associated with the timing of the recognition of income for federal income tax purposes.
-The 2017 Act requires an accrual method taxpayer to recognize income no later than the taxable year in which such income is recognized as revenue in the financial statements, if the taxpayer is subject to the all events test-a requirement that all the events have occurred that fix the right to receive income, and that the amount can be determined with reasonable accuracy.
+The 2017 Tax Act revised the rules associated with the timing of the recognition of income for federal income tax purposes.
+The 2017 Tax Act requires an accrual method taxpayer to recognize income no later than the taxable year in which such income is recognized as revenue in the financial statements, if the taxpayer is subject to the all events test-a requirement that all the events have occurred that fix the right to receive income, and that the amount can be determined with reasonable accuracy.
 The Senate Finance Committee intended that the new financial statement conformity requirement not be construed as preventing the use of special methods of accounting provided elsewhere in the Internal Revenue Code.
-It is unclear if our income recognition method related to the valuation of loans receivable is an allowable exception under the 2017 Act.
-As the Company is not able to determine a reasonable estimate based on current guidance, we will continue to apply ASC Topic 740, Income Taxes, in accordance with SAB 118 and based on the provisions of the tax laws that were in effect immediately prior to the 2017 Act being enacted.
-This treatment may change in future periods as further information becomes available.
+As we were not able to determine a reasonable estimate based on current guidance, we continued to apply ASC Topic 740, Income Taxes, in accordance with ASU 2018-05, for the year ended December 31, 2017, based on the provisions of the tax laws that were in effect immediately prior to the 2017 Tax Act being enacted.
+In the fourth quarter of 2018, as a result of additional analysis and regulatory guidance related to the 2017 Tax Act, we determined that the enactment of the 2017 Tax Act did not impact the tax treatment of our Loans receivable.